-All sixth-form students have one hour of recreational PE per week and enrichment activities are arranged.
+All sixth-form students have one hour of recreational PE per week, an enrichment fortnight of activities is arranged during the year and enrichment activities are arranged.

 Sixth-form students will have a number of private study periods in the week, when they are expected to make use of the designated study centre/room.